bendangelo/erbwatch/README.md

-# slimwatch
+# Erbwatch

-A lightweight command line tool to generate HTML files from your SLIM templates when they change on disk.
+A lightweight command line tool to generate HTML files from your erb templates when they change on disk.

 ## Install
-gem install slimwatch
+gem install erbwatch

 ## Usage
 ```
-slimwatch [-scrtlpohv] [--trace]  SLIM_DIR
+erbwatch [-scrtlpohv] [--trace]  ERB_DIR
 ```

 ## Testing

 ```
-bin/slimwatch test
+bin/erbwatch test
 ```

-The options are passed directly to slimrb.
-Run 'slimrb --help' for documentation on the various options.
+The options are passed directly to erb.
+Run 'erb --help' for documentation on the various options.